dragonflyoss/d7y.io/docs/reference/commands/client/dfdaemon.md

 ### Download with Proxy

-When dfdameon starts, it starts an HTTP Proxy.
+When the dfdameon starts, it starts a HTTP Proxy.
 Users can forward download traffic to P2P networks through HTTP Proxy.

 #### Download with HTTP protocol